AGI-Eval-Official/agi-eval/docs/en/framework_overview.md

 ## Introduction

-AGI-Eval is a plugin-based architecture evaluation framework for Large Language Models (LLMs), aiming to provide a flexible and scalable evaluation platform.
+`agi-eval` is a plugin-based architecture evaluation framework for Large Language Models (LLMs), aiming to provide a flexible and scalable evaluation platform.
 The framework supports multiple evaluation scenarios, model integration methods, and evaluation metrics, adopting a modular design to facilitate developers in customizing and extending functionality according to their needs.

 ## Core Features